WSU-janderson/project6-multiset-design-trekker-8472/README.md

 As units are damaged and killed I need them removed from the table.
 I need to implement this for the production company RipRTSOff so that the program can manage its units inside the game environment for an end user gamer.

+Core Operations:

+The core operations of this bag should work as follows (somewhat previously explained): damage progression/ability, unit cost (both monetary and time), unit army value, total army count.